[Editor's note: This story was originally published on January 25, 2018, and updated on December 5, 2018 to reflect Kim Rivera's new role at HP.]

 HP’s stance on diversity is clear: It’s critical to the future competitiveness of industries and society.

-Kim Rivera, who became HP Inc.’s Chief Legal Officer in 2015, is all in for this mission.
+Kim Rivera, who recently became HP Inc.’s President of Strategy and Business Management, is all in for this mission.
 After growing up in Puerto Rico and Paraguay and moving to North Carolina for university, Rivera has been an advocate for equality throughout her career in corporate law at DaVita Healthcare Partners, Clorox and Rockwell Automation.
 As a member of HP’s inaugural Global Diversity Advisory Board — made up of HP executives as well as global diversity thought leaders — she’s helping to shape and lead HP’s drive to reflect the diversity of our world.

 Rivera spoke with the Garage from her office in Palo Alto, Calif.

 How did you end up as a lawyer?

 I don’t have any lawyers in my family, but during college, I did a lot of public-policy advocacy and nonprofit work.
 Then I took a year off to be a social worker in Washington, D.C.
 There I had a great boss and mentor who pulled me aside one day and told me I wasn’t being smart about how I was using my talents and energies.
 She said I should go to law school.